squidscode/apli/README.md

 CARET    := "\\^"
 ```

 NOTE: Although these regexes correctly describe the tokens, APLI works with regexes that "contain the entire token" rather than performing a "largest match".
-The internal regex matching algorithm only returns the **shortest matches**.
-This means, a NUMBER would have to be written as `[^0-9][1-9][0-9]*[^0-9]` with a `+1` character offset from the left and a `-1` character offset from the right.
-I am currently working on writing a faster regex engine that'll match **largest matches**.
+The internal regex matching algorithm only returns the shortest matches.
+This means, a NUMBER would have to be written as `[^0-9][1-9][0-9]*[^0-9]` with a `+1` offset from the left and a `-1` offset from the right.

 3. Construct your evaluator! \
   (a) Include "<apli.h>". \